wangziqi2013/wangziqi2013.github.io/_posts/2019-08-26-atomic-persistence-for-scm.markdown

 controller broadcasts its ID to all blocks in the victim cache.
 Blocks remove the transaction ID from the list snapshot, and those with an empty list will be invalidated immediately.

+Non-transactional stores can be wrapped as a single-op transaction by the software as suggested by the paper.
+The paper, however, later points out that this is sub-optimal since the software overhead of logging and migrating the single store is an overkill.
+To optimize non-transaction store, the paper proposes adding an extra bit in the victim cache.
+The bit is cleared initially when a block is received from the LLC.
+The bit of the corresponding block is set when the memory controller migrates a log entry to its home location.